cryptographicfool/JavaScript_TechnicalDocumentationPage/README.md

-# Monero Developer Guide Daemon RPC Documentation (WORK IN PROGRESS)
+# JavaScript Documentation

-Developer guide and documentation for Monero Daemon RPC, made in HTML5, CSS3 and Bootstrap.
-This is made as assignment for front end development class.
+JavaScript technical documentation page, made in HTML5 and CSS3.
+This was made as assignment for front end development class.